kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Windows_Release_Body.md

 * On the XP build with some recent ZIMs __there is a CSS error in rendering the landing page of this ZIM__, due to the age of the Chromium build included in the runtime package.
 However, you can access all articles by __pressing a space in the search box__;
 * In the Electron and NWJS apps, If you download an archive from within the app (from Configuration), you will be able to pick a download directory, and the download will start, but then there will be no further indication that a download is in progress.
 You will need to check the chosen download directory to see if the download has completed;
 * Image manipulation (e.g. saving image to disk) does not currently work with the NWJS app;
+* In Service Worker mode, the NWJS app occasionally crashes accessing certain Wikipedia articles (see #236).
+It is recommended to use JQuery mode for Wikipedia in this version until this issue is resolved;
 * Please see https://github.com/kiwix/kiwix-js-windows/issues for further known issues.
 If you find a new issue, please open a new issue on that page.

 ## Instructions for sideloading (UWP)